Pearson-Higher-Ed/design/c/buttons/v2.1.0-beta.5/index.md

   - type: two column
     text: |
-      A button is meant to direct users into taking an action.
+      A button is meant to direct users into taking the action you want them to take.
 Help users by writing button labels that clearly explain what each button does.
     contents:
       - type: text
         content: |